arthurperton/statamic-wordpress-users/README.md

  or you can just browse to the addon in the Control Panel and click install.

-### Where to find it
+### Where to Find It

 Once installed, you will find the *WordPress Users* menu item under the *Users* section in the Control Panel.

 The addon is visible to superuser only by default.
-If you also like some regular users to access the addon too, you can do so.
+If you also like regular users to access the addon too, you can do so.
 There is a permission available for that.

 ### Export Users From WordPress